xinyzhang9/friend-circles/README.md

 # friend-circles

 ## Description
-We are building a vivid visulization of the real-time friend-circles of our users.
+We are building a graph-like visulization of the real-time friend-circles of our users.

 ## Plan

 ### Todo List
-- [ ] Design a SQL database to store relative user information.
+- [x] Design a SQL database to store relative user information.
-- [ ] User Log-in and Registeration.
+- [x] User Log-in and Registeration.
-- [ ] User can add/remove friends.
+- [x] User can add/remove friends.
-- [ ] Visulization of the friend-circles using "force" graph.
+- [x] Visulization of the friend-circles using "force" graph.
-- [ ] Real-time visulization when user add/remove friends.
+- [x] Real-time visulization when user add/remove friends.
-- [ ] See specific user's friend-circles by double-clicking his node.
+- [x] See specific user's friend-circles by double-clicking his node.
-- [ ] Represent different users with color codes
+- [x] Represent different users with color codes

 ### Time Schedule
 Use securing confined his shutters.
 Delightful as he it acceptance an solicitude discretion reasonably.
 Carriage we husbands advanced an perceive greatest.
 Totally dearest expense on demesne ye he.